-Accompanying the four part BBC television series of the same name (now available on the iPlayer), this outstanding book draws on the latest available research detailing a comprehensive account of Black British history, combined with a personal account of the lived experience of the author.
+Accompanying the four-part BBC television series of the same name (now available on the iPlayer), this is a comprehensive account of Black British history.

 First published in 2010, in the wake of President Obama’s historic election, this book remains a wake up call, shining a light on crisis of mass incarceration in the USA, later highlighted in the Netflix documentary 13TH.